|

 Discount

-coverage.”
-This means that if you drop your health insurance
+insurance coverage.”
+This means that if you drop

-purchase health insurance again, your new insurance may not
+insurance again, your new insurance may not cover

-current.
-Contact providers to make sure they honor the Plan.
+providers to make sure they honor the Plan.
+Some

-card, may reduce or effectively erase the advertised discount.
+use of the card, may reduce or effectively erase

 membership.

-of insurance are not provided to people buying Discount Health
+to buyers of insurance are not provided to people

 Things To Do Before Purchasing A Health Plan |